Zoom hits political turbulence in Washington, Beijing; lobbyists ready

 WASHINGTON: Zoom Video Communications , whose remote meeting app made the obscure California company a hub for global communications during the coronavirus pandemic, now finds itself fighting political battles in Washington and Beijing.

-This month, Zoom suspended accounts of three U.S. and Hong Kong activists at Beijing's request after they tried to commemorate the anniversary of the 1989 Tiananmen Square crackdown.
-Then on Thursday, three U.S. lawmakers asked Zoom to clarify its data-collection practices and relationship with the Chinese government.
+This month, Zoom suspended accounts of three US and Hong Kong activists at Beijing's request after they tried to commemorate the anniversary of the 1989 Tiananmen Square incident.
+Then on Thursday, three US lawmakers asked Zoom to clarify its data-collection practices and relationship with the Chinese government.

 "To be clear, their accounts have been reinstated, and going forward, we will have a new process for handling similar situations," Zoom said Thursday.